Michigan Republican defends impeachment vote to upset voters

 Michigan Republican defends impeachment vote to upset votersNew

 LANSING, Mich.
 (AP) — Michigan Rep. Peter Meijer has defended his decision to impeach former President Donald Trump amid criticism from voters.
-Meijer, a freshman, was one of just 10 Republicans who voted to impeach Trump over the deadly attack on the Capitol.
-He said during a virtual town hall that Trump’s falsehoods and the resulting insurrection required a “significant response” from Congress.
-Two constituents who asked questions said they were deeply disappointed with Meijer, 33, who represents the 3rd Congressional District in western Michigan.
-One accused him of betrayal and said she would work to defeat him a 2022 primary.
+Meijer, a freshman lawmaker, was one of just 10 Republicans who voted to impeach Trump over the deadly attack on the Capitol.
+He said during a virtual town hall Wednesday night that Trump’s falsehoods and the resulting insurrection required a “significant response” from Congress.
+Two constituents who asked questions said they were deeply disappointed with the 33-year-old, who represents the 3rd Congressional District in western Michigan.
+One accused Meijer of betrayal and said she would work to defeat him a 2022 primary.